Recently was at the ARRL to activate W100AW on 17m with a few friends.

 I also have the ability to work the HF bands remotely from anywhere.
 I log into the shack computer and HRD controls the radio.
 I have a headset to communicate and have been given good reports.
 For the remote ops I'm using the FT-950, barefoot into either the 55' multiband dipole, all being tuned by a MFJ -991 or the Hex Beam.
 Seems to work pretty well.

 Will be trying to work HF QRP with a FT-817 from around during openings on the higher bands.
 Can't wait to see what happens.
 Hoping to be able to work some digital QRP also.
+I've added a Wolphilink interface, and some Android digi software in order to be able to acomplish this.

 My current task is to learn CW.
 I've been using the G4FON software, with great success.
 I am able to copy at 7wpm reliably and am working on getting that up to 10 wpm.
 I've been also using the ARRL archives of the code practice to mix it up.
-I hope to begin making CW contacts very, very soon.
-Stay tuned.

 I will QSL 100% via the buro for international friends and direct for domestic.
 NO SASE required, you pay your way, I'll pay mine.